Large Unmanned Surface Vehicle

-The Large Unmanned Surface Vehicle (LUSV) is an unmanned surface vessel designed for the United States Navy and set to begin construction in 2020.
+The Large Unmanned Surface Vehicle (LUSV) or the Large Optionally-Crewed Surface Vessel (LOSV) in the Australian context is an unmanned surface vessel designed for the United States Navy and set to begin construction in 2020.
 Designed to be low-cost, high-endurance, reconfigurable ships based on commercial designs, they will have the capacity for modular payloads such as anti-ship, anti-submarine or anti-air weapons.
 Capable of operating with human operators in the loop, the Navy envisions the ships operating alongside fleets as scouts and magazine ships.

 $209.2 million of funding for the initial two LUSVs, set to begin construction in 2020, was included in the 2020 Defense Appropriations Bill, with plans to buy eight more over the five-year projection known as the Future Years Defense Program.

+As of September 2023, the US Navy budget submission for financial year (FY) 2024 planned for one LUSV to be procured in FY2025, two in FY2026, and three each in FY2027 and 2028, at costs of around US$250 million each.